 Nearly every Hastings College student lives and eats right here on campus, and that means a great sense of community.
 For first-year students, we have five residence halls — two for men, two for women and one that's co-ed.

-Last summer, Bronc Hall for men and Babcock Hall for women underwent complete renovations.
-We're not talking just a little paint here...we're talking new restrooms, furniture, individual climate control rooms, new kitchen spaces and more!
+In the summer of 2014, Bronc Hall for men and Babcock Hall for women underwent complete renovations.
+We're not talking just a little paint...we're talking new restrooms, furniture, individual climate control rooms, new kitchen spaces and more!
 Taylor Hall for women also saw some updates, including carpet, paint and finishes.

 Residence Hall Profiles